Sir Anthony Abdy, 5th Baronet

-Background and education
+Family

 He was the eldest son of Sir William Abdy, 4th Baronet (of the 1641 creation), and his wife Mary Stotherd, daughter of Philip Stotherd.
 Abdy was educated at Felsted School and went then to St John's College, Cambridge.
-In 1750, he succeeded his father as baronet and in 1759 also inherited the estates of Sir John Abdy, 4th Baronet, the great-grandchild of the brother of his great-grandfather.
-They included Albyns, in Stapleford Abbots, Essex, which he made his home.
+On 13 August 1747, Abdy married Catherine Hamilton, daughter of John Hamilton of Chancery Lane.
+Their wedding was held in St Paul's Cathedral in London.
+In 1750, he succeeded his father as baronet and in 1759, also inherited the estates of Sir John Abdy, 4th Baronet, the great-grandchild of the brother of his great-grandfather.
+These estates included Albyns, in Stapleford Abbotts, Essex, which he made his home.

-Career
+Abdy suffered from gout in his last years, and died of it in 1775.
+Having no children, Abdy was succeeded in the baronetcy by his younger brother William.
+The Albyns estate passed to his nephew, Thomas Abdy Rutherforth (1755–98) and his other property, including Chobham Place in Surrey, to William.

+Political career

 Abdy was admitted to Lincoln's Inn in 1738 and was called to the Bar after six years.
 He managed the estates of Sackville Tufton, 7th Earl of Thanet, and was adviser to Richard Boyle, 3rd Earl of Burlington.
+In June 1749, Abdy was one of the witnesses to the marriage of David Garrick and Eva Maria Veigel, along with the Countess of Burlington.
 In 1758, he became a bencher and in 1765 he was appointed a King's Counsel.
-Along with the Countess of Burlington, Abdy was one of the witnesses to the marriage in June 1749 at the Portuguese Embassy Chapel in S. Audley St. London, of David Garrick and Eva Maria Veigel.

-When in 1763 Sir Henry Slingsby, 5th Baronet, died, Abdy with the support of William Cavendish, 4th Duke of Devonshire, Burlington's son-in-law, stood as Member of Parliament (MP) for Knaresborough, a seat he held until his death in 1775.
+In 1763, Sir Henry Slingsby, 5th Baronet died and Abdy, with the support of William Cavendish, 4th Duke of Devonshire, Burlington's son-in-law, stood as Member of Parliament (MP) for Knaresborough, a seat he held until his death in 1775.

-Family and death

-Having had suffered from the gout in his last years, Abdy died of it in 1775.
-On 13 August 1747, he had married Catherine Hamilton, youngest daughter of William Hamilton in St Paul's Cathedral in London.
-Their marriage was childless and Abdy was succeeded in the baronetcy by his younger brother William.
-The Albyns estate passed to his nephew, Thomas Abdy Rutherforth (1755–98) and his other property, including Chobham Place in Surrey, to William.